ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Direction-Free Classes

-When naming classes we should consider RTL, LTR and BTT languages.
+When naming classes we should consider right-to-left (RTL), left-to-right (LTR) and top-to-bottom (TTB) languages.
 Class names should not use direction names (top, bottom, right, left, vertical, horizontal etc.).
 Direction-free names like "start" & "end" are preferred.

 ## CSS Customization